Edit 2019-01-14: Added note on tweaking the Outdoorsman talent.

 Extra Will would nicely represent Leonidas’ determination to fulfill his quest, but would be a poor choice from an efficiency standpoint: a level of IQ would offer more than a combined level of Will, Per, and Outdoorsman, for the same cost.
 For now, Leonidas skips Will, and lets the barbarian staples of Fearlessness and Hard to Kill model his doggedness. (“Cat-tedness”, he corrects.
 Sorry.)

 Leonidas supplements his racial level of Tough Skin with another level from the barbarian template.
-As small tweaks to that template, Leonidas drops Swimming and Fishing (water stuff; no thanks!), Mimicry and Disguise (such tricks are fine for tiger-folk, not proper lion-folk!), and Weather Sense (“Hot and sunny again tomorrow” sums up weather forecasting on the veldt).
+As small tweaks to that template, Leonidas drops Swimming and Fishing (water stuff; no thanks!), Mimicry and Disguise (such tricks are fine for tiger-folk, not proper lion-folk!), and Weather Sense (not much use for that on the veldt, where “hot and sunny again tomorrow” is the perpetual forecast).
 He may want to buy back some of those skills in the future, though, as without them he’s getting low mileage from his Outdoorsman advantage.

 On the fighting side of things, Leonidas strays from the template a bit to choose the traditional lion-folk weapons of staff and bolas, good choices for defense and for capturing orcs alive.
 He can use spears and polearms at decent defaults when armored hobgoblins or big dungeon monsters call for heavier armament.